Cincinnati-Design-LAB/architour/src/content/buildings/current.md

 address: 121 E. Freedom Way, Cincinnati, Ohio
 architect: CR Architects
 original_function: Residential apartments sitting on a retail base.
-significance: >-
+---

 The building was one of the first componenets of The Banks project, a major redevelopment of the Cincinnati riverfront intended to extend the urban core to the river.
 This area was targeted to house residential, office, retail and entertainment functions overlooking a new riverfront park.
----